AirshipCMS/Docs/02-Quickstart-Guide.md

 ```

 In your terminal, you will be presented with a preview of the actions that will occur.
 Review the actions carefully before confirming.
 When you are ready, enter `y` or `yes` and in seconds, your project will be published!

+Note: `{{{help}}}` will not render anything when you launch a site.
+This helper only renders a list of properties in local development.

 ## 11. Back up files with your own source code management tool.
 Part of your regular development workflow probably involves using a Source Code Management tool like Git, where you can maintain your own versioning and backups.
 SCM tools work seamlessly with Airship projects.
 You can store any extra source files you want in your project repository, as long as all non-essential files are located outside of the `compartments` directory.